rust-lang/reference/src/items/implementations.md

 ## Bare Implementations

-A bare implementation is defined as the keyword `impl` optionally followed by generic type declarations followed by a [nominal] type optionally followed by where clauses followed by a set of zero or more associable items contained within braces.

-sequence of 'impl' keyword, generic type declarations, nominal type, where clause and the associable items.
-Generic type declarations and where clause can be omitted, if not needed.
-The associable items are contained within braces.

 A bare implementation is defined as the sequence of the `impl` keyword, generic type declarations, a path to a nomial tyupe, a where clause, and a bracketed set of associable items.